Hybrid Real-Imaginary Time Evolution for Low-Depth Hamiltonian Simulation in Quantum Optimization: Hybrid Real-Imaginary Time Evolution Framework

 \subsection{Numerical Results and Performance Analysis}

 Numerical simulations on the SK model confirm that HAVQDS simultaneously achieves higher fidelity and lower resource costs compared to Trotterized alternatives.
-In our numerical simulations, the step lengths of real and imaginary time evolution are $\delta t=0.01$ and $\delta \tau=0.05$, respectively.
-The McLachlan distance threshold $\Delta_\text{cut}$ is set to 0.05.
-The variance threshold $\epsilon_{\text{var}}$ is set to 0.05, and the maximum number of imaginary-time steps per block is set to $k_{\text{max}} = 11$.
-These values are found to provide a good balance between suppression of excited states and computational efficiency for the SK model instances studied.
+In our simulations, the step lengths for real and imaginary time evolution are set to $\delta t = 0.01$ and $\delta \tau = 0.05$, respectively.
+The McLachlan distance threshold $\Delta_{\text{cut}}$ is fixed at $0.05$, the variance threshold $\epsilon_{\text{var}}$ at $0.05$, and the maximum number of imaginary-time steps per block is set to $k_{\text{max}} = 11$.
+These parameters are found to strike a favorable balance between suppressing excited states and maintaining computational efficiency for the SK model instances studied.
+It is worth noting that the time-dependent Hamiltonian employed in our numerical simulations is the adiabatic Hamiltonian Existing counterdiabatic driving protocols and various other enhancements can be readily integrated with our approach, further extending its capability and performance.

+To demonstrate the advantages of our method, we also compare it with the approaches proposed in Refs. \cite{PRXQuantum.4.010312,malla2024feedback}.
+Ref.~ \cite{PRXQuantum.4.010312} introduces counterdiabatic optimized local driving (COLD), which augments the standard CD framework with an additional local control term $\sum_i \sigma_i^z$.
+By optimizing the Fourier coefficients of this local drive, COLD can effectively manipulate the energy gap during evolution, mitigating the challenges posed by gap closure.
+In contrast, Ref.~\cite{malla2024feedback} presents a fundamentally different paradigm: a feedback-based quantum algorithm inspired by CD concepts.
+This approach completely abandons the guidance of the adiabatic theorem, instead leveraging quantum Lyapunov control theory to drive the system through measurement-based feedback, progressively lowering the energy expectation value.
+These two approaches represent distinct strategies—one refining the CD framework with optimized local driving, the other circumventing adiabatic constraints entirely through feedback control.
+Detailed descriptions of both schemes are provided in \ref{app:cold_feedback}.